eigenfoo/eigenfoo.github.io/content/blog/tensor-computation-libraries.md

 by graph manipulation, efficient compilation or something else entirely --- and that this is something you would only need to do once.

+---

+## Some Follow-Ups, A Week Later

+*2020-12-22*

+The blog post trended [on Hacker News](https://news.ycombinator.com/item?id=25435028) and got some discussion.
+It's stupefying how the most upvoted comments are either unrelated or self-promotional, but I suppose that's to be expected with the Internet.

+However, one nugget of gold in the junk pit is [this comment by Albert Zeyer](https://news.ycombinator.com/item?id=25436656) and the [response by the PyMC developer spearheading the Aesara project, Brandon Willard](https://news.ycombinator.com/item?id=25439483).
+I had two takeaways from this exchange:

+1. Theano is messy, either in a code hygiene sense, or in an API design sense.
+   * For example, the graph optimization/rewriting process can require entire graphs to be copied at multiple points along the way.
+This obliterates performance and was almost entirely due to some design oddities.
+2. The JAX backend arose as a proof-of-concept of how extensible Theano is, both in terms of "hackability" and how much mileage we can get out of the design choices behind Theano (e.g. static graphs).
+The JAX backend isn't the focus of the fork, but it's easily the difference that will stand out most at the user level.
+The focus of the Aesara is *resolving the design shortcomings of Theano*.

+On the one hand, I'm glad that I finally understand the *real* focus of the Aesara fork --- I feel like I have a *much* greater appreciation of what Aesara really is, and it's place in the ecosystem of tensor computation libraries.

+On the other hand, I'm discomfited by the implication that meaningful contributions to Aesara must involve deep expertise on computational graphs and graph optimizations - neither of which I have experience in (and I suspect are rare even among the open source community).
+Moreover, meaningful contributions to Aesara will probably require deep familiarity with Theano's design and its shortcomings.
+This isn't to discourage me (or anyone else!) from contributing to Aesara, but it's good to acknowledge the bottomless pit of technical expertise that goes on behind the user-facing Bayesian modelling.

 [^1]: Some readers will notice the conspicuous lack of TensorFlow from this list - its exclusion isn't out of malice, merely a lack of time and effort to do the necessary research to do it justice.
 Sorry.